franciclo/fb-api-scrapper/README.md

 }
 ```

-Likes have a unique compound index to ensure we get one user per page
+Likes have a unique compound index to ensure we get one user per page.

 ```
 likes : {